California Scooter Rental Accident Compensation

-Scooter And Car Accidents
+Scooter and Car Accidents

 Single Scooter Rider Accidents

 In situations where a faulty road caused a scooter rider’s injuries, the municipality can be held liable for any injuries or losses caused by that road.
-There have also been instances where an E-scooter caused a crash.
-For example, a sudden outburst of scooter accidents was connected to defective Lime E-scooters.
+There have also been instances where an e-scooter caused a crash.
+For example, a sudden outburst of scooter accidents was connected to defective Lime e-scooters.
 In that case, a rider may sue the company that provided the defective scooter.

-Pedestrian Tripping Over A Scooter Accidents
+Pedestrian Tripping Over a Scooter

 It has become increasingly common and problematic for scooter riders who have reached their destination to just abandon their scooters in unsafe places.
 This can cause a pedestrian to trip and suffer injuries.